-Readmission to Everest College following withdrawal will be at the discretion of the Academic Dean or the College President.
-Readmission following dismissal for non-attendance, lack of academic progress, or misconduct will also be at their discretion.
-More than two re-entries into the College will be considered on a case by case basis at the discretion of the Academic Dean or College President.
-Re-entry in certain programs may be prohibited.
-Readmission to Everest College is granted in accordance with currently accepted admissions guidelines.
+Readmission to Parks College following withdrawal will be at the discretion of the Readmissions Policy Committee.
+Readmission following dismissal for non-attendance, lack of academic progress, or misconduct will also be at the discretion of the Committee.
+A student will be allowed only two re-entries into the College.
+Reentry in certain programs may be prohibited.
+Readmission to Parks College is granted in accordance with currently accepted admissions guidelines.

-The applicant must submit a written application to the Student Success Coordinator, and must receive initial approval from the Finance Director.
-Applications will be considered on a case by case basis and approved at the discretion of the Academic Dean or College President.
+The applicant must submit a written application to the Readmission Committee.
+All committee recommendations will be approved or rejected by the College President.
 The College President has final authority for all decisions concerning re-entry to the College.